henriqueholtz/Aws-Struggle/Produtcs/Amazon CloudWatch.md

 Think resource performance monitoring, events, and alerts; think CloudWatch

+CloudWatch cannot be used to protect from web exploits such as SQL injection and cross-site scripting.

 You can create an CloudWatch alarm that sends an email message using Amazon SNS when the alarm changes state from OK to ALARM.
 The alarm changes to the ALARM state when the average CPU use of an EC2 instance exceeds a specified threshold for consecutive specified periods.

+CloudWatch does not offer any recommendations vis-a-vis AWS best practices for cost optimization, security, and performance improvement.

+CloudWatch cannot help in identifying the right AWS services to build solutions on AWS Cloud.

+It cannot provide the status of your AWS resources.